 The appeal of the trail lies in the great diversity of scenes it traverses.
 Thus, a walk on the Aqueduct can take you not only through stretches of leafy green space but also past backyards and local parks, "Main Street" village centers, great and small historic sites, trickling rivulets and grand Hudson views.
 It is open to pedestrians, joggers, cyclists, cross-country skiers and equestrians.
 Photographers, bird watchers,naturalists and historians enjoy it as well.
 Cyclists are requested to avoid the trail after heavy rains and during the “mud season.”

-The site manager of the park is Gary Ricci.
+The site manager of the park is Steven Oakes.
 He has a staff of three maintenance men who are responsible for the care and repair of the 26.2 miles of the trail that runs through many municipalities in the river community.
-Gary works closely with the Friends of the Old Croton Aqueduct on events and of course on plans for the upcoming Visitor and Education center in the historic Keeper's House.
+Steven works closely with the Friends of the Old Croton Aqueduct on events and of course on plans for the upcoming Visitor and Education center in the historic Keeper's House.
 He can be reached at 914-693-5269